-- Students are assigned an advisor in the admission offer. - When you start your program, it is your responsibility to contact your advisor.
-Send them an email with an introduction and discuss courses you will take during your first term as well as your entire program. - Check in with your advisor once a term. - Contact your advisor when you need a special permission.
+- Students are assigned an advisor in the admission offer.
+Check your admission letter. - When you start your program, it is your responsibility to contact your advisor.
+Send them an email with an introduction and discuss courses you will take during your first term as well as your plan for your entire program.
+Remember faculty go on leaves and not all courses will be offered every term. - Check in with your advisor once a term. - Contact your advisor when you need a special permission.
 Do not wait until the last minute.
 Forms will not be signed the same day you need to apply, and require several signatures so be sure to leave at least a week before the deadline from when you submit your form to gather necessary signatures (Supervisor and ADGS).